-The use of proceeds statement is commonly included in some other documents such as business plans and prospectus (a document that provides details about initial public offerings).
-Note that the use of proceeds statement generally takes only a small part of these comprehensive documents (no longer than 1-2 pages).
+The use of proceeds statement is commonly included with other documents, such as a business plan or prospectus (a document that provides details about initial public offerings).
+Note that the use of proceeds statement generally comprises only a small part of these comprehensive documents (no longer than 1-2 pages).

-The statement is frequently prepared by startups and early-stage entrepreneurs in order to provide the investors with an overview of how the acquired funds will be spent.
-However, more mature companies also prepare use of proceeds statements.
-The common scenario is when a company is preparing for an IPO or debt issuance.
+The statement is frequently prepared by startups and early-stage entrepreneurs in order to provide potential investors with an overview of how their invested funds will be spent.
+However, more mature companies also prepare a use of proceeds statements.
+A common scenario is when a company is preparing for an IPO or debt issuance.

-- The use of proceeds is a short summary that discloses how a company is planning to spend the capital obtained from investors.
+The use of proceeds statement is a short summary that discloses how a company is planning to spend the capital obtained from investors.

-- The use of proceeds is commonly included in the business plan or prospectus.
+The statement is commonly included in the business plan or prospectus.

-- Two forms of the use of proceeds are a written summary and a graph (chart).
+Two forms of the use of proceeds statement are a written summary and a graph (chart).